denalicloud/legal/gdpr-data-protection-agreement.md

 6. Subcontracts

 For the purposes of this Agreement, subcontracting relationships are defined as those services which relate directly to the provision of the principal commission.
 This does not include ancillary services which the Supplier uses, e.g. telecommunications services; postal/ transport services; maintenance and user support services; as well as other measures to ensure the confidentiality, availability, integrity and resilience of the hardware and software of data processing systems.
 However, the Supplier is obligated to make appropriate and legally binding contractual arrangements and implement appropriate inspection measures to guarantee data protection and data security of the Client’s data, even in the case of outsourced ancillary services.
 The Client thereby accepts the Supplier’s subcontractor.
-A product-specific list of the subcontractors operating for Denali Golden Core LTD can be found at: [Subcontractors](gdpr-subcontractors.md)
+A product-specific list of the subcontractors operating for Denali Limited can be found at: [Subcontractors](gdpr-subcontractors.md)

 7. The Client’s inspection rights